Heather's Movie Review: The Duchess

 According to various media outlets, Georgiana's life echoed that of the late Princess Diana in every possible way.
 Well, to some extent that was true.
 Both were well loved by the people and had to sacrifice some degree of happiness in order to fulfill a sense of obligation.
 In The Duchess, the film gave the audience the opportunity to look behind the well made up happy facade and see her sadness through each heartrenching betrayal.

 The story began with the promise of youth as Georgiana engaged in an act of youthful bliss with her friends before jumping into her grown up reality.
 Georgiana Spencer (Keira Knightley, Atonement ) was always looking for everyone's approval from her mother, her husband and the entire free world.
-As a teenager she jumped head into a loveless marriage arranged by Lady Spencer (Charlotte Rampling, The Verdict) for the sole purpose of social success.
+As a teenager she jumped head first into a loveless marriage arranged by Lady Spencer (Charlotte Rampling, The Verdict) for the sole purpose of social success.
 Georgiana entered her new home with a dewy eyed excitement that went away as soon as William Cavendish, the Duke of Devonshire, (Ralph Fiennes, The English Patient) showed no interest in her except to conceive a son.

 As the years pass, Georgiana has dealt with the growing demands the Duke has put on her, including his numerous infidelities and passing off an illegitimate daughter as her own.
 His demands don't seem to faze her much until he slept with Georgiana's new best friend Lady Bess Foster (Hayley Atwell, Brideshead Revisited).
 The knife injected into her heart allowed her to follow her impulse to reconnect romantically with rising politician Charles Grey (Dominic Cooper, Mamma Mia!).
 Georgiana launched herself into a love affair with him that ended with a dilemma for her: him or her children.
 Bess became a strong means of support for Georgiana as she made the ultimate sacrifice even though she continued to sleep with the Duke.